 We read a recent LinkedIn Discussion where the question was posed: what do you think about the effectiveness of Strategy-Driven Execution?
-Our primal response was: Hold on… is there anything ELSE that should conceivably be driving business process Execution, except Strategy?

-Any execution, or performance of work tasks to achieve a specific outcome, that is not specifically based on a defined Strategy of an enterprise, is a work task that is counter-productive, if not outright destructive, to the enterprise’s Mission and Goals.
+Any execution, or performance of work tasks to achieve a specific outcome, that is not specifically based on a defined strategy of an enterprise, is a work task that is counter-productive, if not outright destructive, to the enterprise’s Mission and Goals.

-Now, if it’s the effectiveness of the actual Execution we’re wondering about here, THAT’s where active Enterprise Performance Management (EPM) comes in.
-Execution can’t work if it’s unmanaged, even IF the Strategy is sound.
+Now, if it’s the effectiveness of the actual Execution we’re wondering about here, that’s where active Enterprise Performance Management (EPM) comes in.
+Execution can’t work if it’s un-managed, even if the Strategy is sound.

 More on that, HERE.